surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 │   ├── archive/                      <- Place to put archive data is no longer usabled.
 Not synced with git.
 │   ├── raw/                          <- Raw data from external data sources, will be synced with git │
-├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
-│
-├── notebooks
-│   ├── develop                       <- Current notebooks being used in development.
-│   ├── deliver                       <- Notebooks shared with others.
-│   ├── archive                       <- Develop notebooks no longer being used.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
-│
 ├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files